 - Close Closes Gamutvision.
 Same effect as pressing or clicking on the upper right.

 - ICC Profile folder Select the folder where ICC profiles are kept.
-Defaults to the Windows XP profile folder, C:\WINDOWS\system32\spool\drivers\color.
+Initially set to the system default profile folder (C:\WINDOWS\system32\spool\drivers\color for Windows).

 - Monitor profile Select the monitor profile and rendering intent.
 Defaults to *sRGB (the built-in sRGB profile) and (Relative) Colorimetric intent.

 - 3D Plot Select options for the 3D L*a*b* plot.
 Same as pressing in the 3D L*a*b* plot Display options.

 - Small fonts/Normal fonts/Large fonts Select font size.
 May help appearance for very large screen resolutions or when DPI is set to Large size in the Main tab of the Advanced Display Settings.
 Change the font size if it appears too large or small relative to the other features.

 - Reset screen sets the screen to its original position and size.